What is room service?

 Your room service items will likely show up on a tray with any necessary dishes, condiments and silverware.
 When you're finished eating, unless directed otherwise, leave everything on the coffee table or desk in your cabin, and someone will collect it later.
 Leaving dirty room service items in the hallway outside your door is both unsanitary and dangerous, as hallways are narrow, and those passing by can easily trip.

 How can I learn more about room service?

-The series, written by Cruise Critic's editorial staff, is a resource guide where we answer the most common questions about cruise ship life -- including cruise food, cabins, drinks and onboard fun -- as well as money matters before and during your cruise and visiting ports of call on your cruise.
+The What to Expect on a Cruise series, written by Cruise Critic's editorial staff, is a resource guide where we answer the most common questions about cruise ship life -- including cruise food, cabins, drinks and onboard fun -- as well as money matters before and during your cruise and visiting ports of call on your cruise.